 Enabling and enriched with Intelligence, Excel understand your patterns, organize your data and helps in saving your time.
 Excel provides different templates that help you to create spreadsheets and perform calculations and modern formulas.
 Excel will help you to get a better picture of your data.
 There are wide varieties of charts, graphs, pictures which help you to present your data in a compelling way with sparklines, formatting, and tables to better understand your data.

 Power BI can connect to excel spreadsheet, cloud, relational databases, NoSQL databases, Data warehouses, flat files, Big Data tools and much more.
 Power BI is very robust, simple, fast and enterprise-grade, ready for extensive modeling, custom development, and real-time analytics.
 Power BI is in three forms, for Windows application, it is Power BI Desktop, as Software as a service (SaaS) it is Power BI service while third is Power BI apps for phones, tablets, and Android devices.

-Key Differences between Power BI vs Excel
+Key differences between Power BI and Excel

 - Power BI is a Business Intelligence (BI) and Data Visualisation tool for creating custom and interactive dashboards from different data sources while Microsoft Excel is a software application from Microsoft that is used for data analytics, mathematical operations, data organization and many more features using a spreadsheet system.

 - Power BI is very much faster in processing while comparing Microsoft Excel.

 - Power BI can smoothly handle a large amount of data while Microsoft Excel is limited to some extent of data.